MeowServer/CustomizableUIMeow/Tutorial/CreateElements.md

 ## Create an element
-Elements are "a line of text" that appears on player's screen.
-You can create a element by create new .yml file in UI Templates\Elements folder.
-UI Templates folder can be find in your server's plugin config folder.
+Elements are "a line of text" that appears on the player's screen.
+You can create an element by creating a new .yml file in the UI Templates\Elements folder.
+UI Templates folder can be found in your server's plugin config folder.
 Here's the example for yml file:
 ```yml
 text: "Hello!
 [PNickname]"